 - Longer Names Supported.
 You can now use up to 64 characters to name almost any item in your scenario, including datasets, Units, equipment, attributes, airspaces, and other entities.
 The limit was 31 characters in earlier versions of FLAMES.

 Customers with an active software maintenance agreement will receive version 5.0 upon request at no additional cost.
-The FLAMES FACT Option and Multithreading Option are sold separately; please contact Ternion Customer Support at (256) 881-9933 or e-mail email@example.com for details and pricing.
+The FLAMES FACT Option and Multithreading Option are sold separately.
+Please contact Ternion Corporation at firstname.lastname@example.org or call +1 (256) 881-9933 for details and pricing.